Sherburne-Earlville Central School

-Sherburne-Earlville Central School is a public school located in Sherburne, New York.
+Sherburne-Earlville Central School is a public school located in Sherburne, New York, United States.

 The campus consists of two buildings.
-One building is an elementary school, consisting of levels from pre-kindergarten to the fifth grade.
+One building is an elementary school, consisting of levels from pre-kindergarten to fifth grade.
 The second building is a combination middle school and high school.
-The middle school is located on the second floor of the building and ranges from sixth grade to eighth grade.
+The middle school is located on the second floor of the building, and includes sixth through eighth grade.
 The high school, which teaches students from freshman year on, is on the first floor.

 Administration

-The District offices are located 15 School Street.
-The current Superintendent is Mr. Robert Berson.
+The district offices are located 15 School Street.
+The current superintendent is Robert Berson.